cheng-tan/vowpalwabbit.github.io/_guides/contextual_bandits.md

 Contexts and actions are typically represented as feature vectors in CB algorithms.
 For example, _APP_ chooses actions by applying a policy **π** that takes a context as input and returns an action.
 The goal is to find a policy that maximizes the average reward over a sequence of interactions.

 ## Working with CB in Vowpal Wabbit
 This section covers the functional capacity of CB in Vowpal Wabbit, including working with different approaches, how to format data, and understand the results.

 ### Specifying the CB approach

-Multiple policy evaluation approaches are used to optimize a policy.
+There are multiple policy evaluation approaches available to optimize a policy.
 VW offers four approaches to  specify CB approach using `--cb_type`:

 - **Inverse Propensity Score:** `--cb_type ips`
 - **Doubly Robust:** `--cb_type dr`
 - **Direct Method:** `--cb_type dm`
 - **Multi Task Regression/Importance Weighted Regression:** `--cb_type mtr`

->The focal point of CB learning research is efficient exploration algorithms.
-For more details, please refer to the <a href="https://arxiv.org/pdf/1802.04064.pdf" target="_blank">Contextual Bandit bake-off paper</a>.
+>**Note:** The focal point of CB learning research is efficient exploration algorithms.
+For more details, see the <a href="https://arxiv.org/pdf/1802.04064.pdf" target="_blank">Contextual Bandit bake-off paper</a>.

 ### Specifying exploration algorithms